Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Distant Student Discount: Campus Living Advantages

-College students living on campus at least 100 miles from home without regular vehicle access can save through this specialized discount.
+College students living on campus at least 100 miles from home without regular vehicle access can save through this specialized discount — with potential savings ranging from 14–30% off premiums depending on the insurer.
 The vehicle remains on the family policy, but the reduced risk of daily driving lowers premiums.
 This discount can be stacked with the good student discount for maximum savings.
 Learn more about optimizing this in our college student car insurance guide.

 Driver Training and Defensive Driving Discounts

 Completing approved defensive driving or driver education courses can earn 5–20% off premiums.
 These programs demonstrate commitment to safe driving and provide skills that reduce accident risk.
-Among the top 10 insurers, Allstate, GEICO, Travelers, and USAA explicitly offer young driver training discounts.
-Many insurers also offer programs specifically for young drivers — like State Farm's Steer Clear — that reward completion with meaningful discounts.
+Allstate and GEICO offer up to 10–20% off for completing approved courses, while State Farm (6–15%), Travelers (4–10%), and Progressive (up to 9%) also provide meaningful credits.
+Many insurers offer programs specifically for young drivers — like State Farm's Steer Clear — that reward completion with discounts up to 25%.

 Pincher's Pro Tip

 Stack your discounts for maximum savings.
-A young adult with a good student discount (10–25%), a defensive driving course (5–20%), and a multi-policy bundle with renters insurance (5–25%) could reduce premiums by 40% or more compared to base rates.
+A young adult with a good student discount (up to 17–25%), a defensive driving course (up to 20%), a distant student discount (up to 30%), and a multi-policy bundle with renters insurance (5–25%) could reduce premiums by 40–50% or more compared to base rates.

 Additional Money-Saving Opportunities